 Burlington is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Washington.
 With a population of 9,124 people and four constituent neighborhoods, Burlington is the 95th largest community in Washington.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Burlington is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Burlington is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Burlington who work in office and administrative support (11.78%), management occupations (10.33%), and sales jobs (10.30%).
+Overall, Burlington is a city of service providers, sales and office workers, and managers.
+There are especially a lot of people living in Burlington who work in management occupations (11.88%), office and administrative support (10.16%), and food service (9.89%).

-One of the nice things about Burlington is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Burlington is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The most common language spoken in Burlington is English.
 Other important languages spoken here include Spanish and Slavic languages.